 Textbooks and essays might seem fairly innocuous, even in a digital format.
 But, research from the security software firm has shown that it's not just illegal movie and software downloads that are riddled with viruses, but educational materials, too.

-With some textbooks costing hundreds of dollars, it's perhaps no surprise that students might be tempted to seek free alternatives, but as we'll explain below the cost could end up being far greater, should your laptop, or even your school network, become infected with malware.
+With some textbooks costing hundreds of dollars, it's perhaps no surprise that students might be tempted to seek free alternatives, but as we'll explain below the cost could end up being far greater, should your laptop, or even your college network, become infected with malware.

 Malware Infected Textbooks and Essays